 Mental illness is the single largest cause of disability in the UK and a major driver of health inequalities.
 Whilst there are many examples of good practice amongst health and care providers, the current adult mental health treatment system in Thurrock as a whole is not fit for purpose and needs fundamental system wide reform.
-The recent Adult Mental Health Joint Strategic Needs Assessment and Local Government Association Peer Review identified some strong assets within our local system on which to build, including a good service provided by EPUT, Thurrock MIND and Inclusion Thurrock to patients being treated, Local Area Coordination, Public Health Intelligence and Thurrock First.
+The recent Adult Mental Health Joint Strategic Needs Assessment and Local Government Association Peer Review identified some strong assets within our local system on which to build, including a good service provided by our main mental health provider - Essex University Mental Health Partnership Trust (EPUT), Thurrock MIND and Inclusion Thurrock to patients being treated, Local Area Coordination, Public Health Intelligence and Thurrock First.
 However both also highlighted a number of systemic failures, many of which were also echoed in the Thurrock Healthwatch report - which found that 88% of mental health service users were dissatisfied with the current service offer.